cronvel/smart-preprocessor/documentation.md

-### .require( module , switchs , [ options ] )
+### .require( module , switches , [ options ] )

 * module: `string` the module to load
-* switchs: `object` an object containing the preprocessor switchs
+* switches: `object` an object containing the preprocessor switches
 * options: `object` *optional*, contains some options where:
-	* multi: if the module is required multiple times with different *switchs* objects, multiple instances of the module will be spawned.
-Without this options, subsequent *require* will use the first instance even if the *switchs* object are different.
+	* multi: if the module is required multiple times with different *switches* objects, multiple instances of the module will be spawned.
+Without this options, subsequent *require* will use the first instance even if the *switches* object are different.
 Some node.js module execute code at require-time, that's why the default behaviour is to share only one instance, just like a normal *require()* does.